 A Renovated Renovation

-Since the steel structure was in good shape, Amstadter’s solution was to redo the metal building system, adding new cladding with insulated metal panels (IMPs).
+Since the steel structure was in good shape, Amstadter’s solution was to redo the metal building system, adding new cladding with insulated metal panels and aluminum siding.
 Both the metal building system and the IMPs were supplied by Ecosteel, Laguna Niguel, Calif., but the IMPs were manufactured by All Weather Insulated Panels, Vacaville, Calif.

 “Very frequently this is a project that architects have to deal with,” says Lee Calisti, AIA, principal, Lee CALISTI architecture+design, Greensburg, Pa.
 “This is going to show up on my desk more than others might, and this project gives hope to the other ones out there that get skipped over or ignored.
 They took what was there and transformed the material.”

 The project did more than just reinforce and reskin an existing metal building.
 While the frame was in good condition, workers needed to replace girts and purlins.
 “All the cold-formed stuff needed replacing,” says Amstadter.
 “And it had to be reinforced against the wind.
 We couldn’t get enough diaphragm action out of the sandwich panels, so we had to add to the structure.”

 The team poured a new slab over the existing slab of the 32,000-square-foot building and built an addition to the back to connect the building to EJ Basler’s existing production facility next door.
 It is also a metal building but on a different height, so the addition needed to be ramped to make the connection.

 The large clear spans (120 feet across) allowed for considerable flexibility in designing the shop floor and presented a freer movement of materials.
 Clerestory windows on the east and west walls finished by a local commercial plasterer provide plenty of natural light and the entire interior is painted white, giving it a fresh, clean, vibrant look.
 Amstadter points out that the lighting is set to 80% down.